 What is production planning?

 Production planning is the planning of production and manufacturing modules in a company or industry.
 In other words, this is your strategy for the whole manufacturing process.
 The plan works as a guide: it shows what should be done, in which order, and how quickly to achieve the desired result.
 Production planning can help efficient manufacturing or set up a production site by facilitating critical needs.

-There are, of course, different production methods, such as single item manufacturing, batch production, mass production, continuous production etc. Each of them has its type of production planning.
+There are different production process methods, such as single-item manufacturing, batch production, mass production, continuous production, etc. Each of them has its type of production planning.
 From clever production planning and scheduling comes reasonable production control.
 These processes are naturally combined.
 When you have excellent production control, you are sure that all the necessary raw materials, tools, knowledge and people are there, so you know how much you can produce at any given time.